aws/eks-distro-build-tooling/eks-distro-base/README.md

 The minimal variants are created using multistage builds and `yum --installroot` and `rpm --root` to install packages into `/newroot` which is copied in the final image based on `scratch`.
 An opinionated approach is taken in deciding the final package set which make up these images.
 In some cases, dependencies defined in the various packages' `rpm` config are explicitly excluded.
 As an example, `systemd` is a dependency of `ebtables` in the iptables variant, but since the image(s) based on this variant are not actually running systemd, it is explicitly excluded from the final image, along with its dependencies.
 Similarly, `bash` does not exist in most of the minimal variants, however it is a dependency of `glibc` (and vice-versa), but it is also explicitly removed.
 Packages like these are excluded by manually installing the rpm into the rpm database before running `yum install` for each of the desired packages.
 There will be warnings when running yum, but it will not install the excluded package or dependencies not required by other packages being installed.
-This is handled by [clean_install](./scripts/clean_install).

 Some packages depend on core utils (ex: gawk, grep, sed) during their rpm pre-install phase.
 For these cases, the dependent packages are either explicitly installed ahead of time or allowed to be installed with `yum install` for each of the desired packages.
 These utilities are then removed before creating the final image.